amio/console.js/README.md

 - `hotkey` : {Number|boolean} The keyCode of hotkey. *Hint: If you want to manually put up console(`cnsl.toggle("on")`), set to a falsy value.*
 - `welcome`: {String} The welcome message.
+- `defaultHandler`: {Function} the default handler for any unspecified command.
 - `onShow` : {Function} On show callback.
 - `onHide` : {Function} On hide callback.